Opencast-Moodle/documentation/docs/block/about.md

 * Min.
 Moodle Version: 3.3
 * Opencast API level:
-   * Minimum: v1.0.0
+    + Minimum: v1.0.0
-   * Recommended: v1.1.0
+    + Recommended: v1.1.0
-    * Some features might do not works as expected, when using an older API level.
+        - Some features might do not works as expected, when using an older API level.
-* Installed Opencast api tool.
+* Installed Opencast API tool.

 ## Configuration